 4. Socialize with other people.
 Socialization keeps you engaged and aware of happenings around you.
 If you talk and have a conversation with other people, you will less like you are having problems.
 Sharing is very important as well.
 It lessens the burden that you are feeling at the moment.
 If you share your problems with those of your trust, it can make you feel relieved.

-5. Practice mindfulness meditation for stress.
+5. Practice mindfulness guided meditation for anxiety and sleep.
 There are many ways for you to practice mindfulness meditation.
 Look for a place where it will be quiet and comfortable.
 You can go to the garden or a church.
 If you are meditating in your room, make sure to turn off all electronics that might affect you like television and radio.
 Make sure that the door is locked so that no one will interrupt and distract you.

 7. Be positive always.
 Do not let your problems distract you during your meditation time.
 Try to avoid distracting thoughts, just say to yourself “oh, that is interesting, I’ll deal with you later”.
 These thoughts can make you feel stress.
 If you are doing meditation techniques for anxiety, try not to think of your problems and only focus on your breath.
 Leave them on the corner of the room.
 Think only positive things even if it’s just for a short time.

-These are the meditation techniques for anxiety.
+These are the guided meditation for anxiety and sleep techniques you can use anytime they are needed.
 If you are a person who has several problems, do not worry.
 After you follow the given meditation for stress techniques, your stress and anxiety will be gone over time.
-Focusing on your breath is the key to reducing stress and anxiety.
+Guided meditation for anxiety and sleep and focusing on your breath is the key to reducing stress and anxiety.